micahh2/hsu/extra/main-js.md

 - [`keydown`](https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event)
 - [`keyup`](https://developer.mozilla.org/en-US/docs/Web/API/Document/keyup_event)

-There are also some small functions for updating on-screen statistics and the like.
+There are also some functions for updating on-screen statistics and parts of the general UI.